DWTS' Keo Motsepe Posts Cuddly Photo With Chrishell Stause Along With Heart Emoji - E! Online

 Keo Motsepe and Chrishell Stause's recent selfie is giving Dancing With the Stars fans a lot to process.

-Chrishell, 39, commented with a two-heart emoji, while Gleb Savchenko added a ton of hearts and wrote, "Love you guys!!!"
+Chrishell, 39, commented on Keo's post with a two-heart emoji, while Gleb Savchenko added a ton of hearts and wrote, "Love you guys!!!"
+Chrishell also posted the pic to her Instagram Story.

-Keo also posted video and images to his Instagram Story of the pair getting cozy, including an image of him kissing her on the cheek.
+Keo later posted video and images to his Instagram Story of the pair getting cozy, including an image of him leaning in to plant a kiss on her cheek.

-"Hi, baby," Keo says to her in the footage, leading him to crack up.
+"Hi, baby," Keo says to her in the footage, leading them both to crack up and Chrishell to rest her head on his shoulder.

+Keo's publicist Shae Savin posted the same hair-nuzzling shot to Instagram Story with the message, "So incredibly happy for these two."
+Keo reposted that note on his own Story.

 Previously, fans had speculated that a romance could be brewing between Chrishell and Gleb, who was her DWTS season 29 dance partner.